elidek-themis/datasets-in-RW/README.md

 # Bias Evaluation Datasets

 This document provides details for various datasets used for evaluating bias in language models that are available in the related work.
 The taxonomy is based on the work of Isabel O Gallegos et al. [“Bias and fairness in large language models: A survey”](https://arxiv.org/abs/2309.00770).
-In: arXiv preprint arXiv:2309.00770 (2023).

 ## Counterfactual Inputs Datasets